-This baked cod is an easy and foolproof recipe for perfectly flaky fish, every time.
-A simple buttery garlic herb topping transforms cod fillets into a delicious, light, and healthy weeknight dinner – in under 30 minutes!
+This baked cod is my foolproof recipe for perfectly flaky white fish—in under 30 minutes!
+A simple buttery garlic herb topping transforms cod filets into a delicious, light, and healthy weeknight dinner.

 Baked Cod Ingredients

-- Butter: I use unsalted butter so I can add then season with salt to my preference.
+- Butter: I prefer using unsalted butter, so I can then season it with kosher salt to my preference.

 How To Bake Cod Perfectly

-Pan searing is one way to achieve a beautiful crust.
-But I find that baking cod in the oven is hands down the most foolproof method.
-Here’s how to make it.
+While pan searing is one way to achieve a beautiful crust (I do this with my pan seared scallops), I find that baking cod in the oven is hands down the most foolproof method.
+Here’s how I make it:

 Switch Up The Seasonings

-- French: Use fresh or dried thyme in place of the parsley, and add a tablespoon of chopped capers.
-You could also drizzle beurre blanc on top or make this baked cod with orange beurre blanc for a citrus twist!
+- French: Swap parsley for thyme and add chopped capers.
+You could even drizzle beurre blanc sauce on top, or make this orange beurre blanc baked cod for a citrusy twist.

-- Cajun: Replace the paprika with your favorite Cajun seasoning blend and a pinch of cayenne pepper.
+- Cajun: Replace the paprika with Cajun seasoning and add a pinch of cayenne for heat.

-- Mexican: Substitute chopped cilantro for the parsley, ground cumin for the paprika, and lime for the lemon.
+- Mexican: Use chopped cilantro instead of parsley, ground cumin instead of paprika, and lime instead of lemon.

 Garlic Herb Baked Cod